 What’s Liability in a Personal Injury Case?

-In a personal injury case, liability is an enforceable claim against another party’s assets for damages caused by negligence or intentional misconduct.
+In a personal injury or medical malpractice case, liability is an enforceable claim against another party’s assets for damages caused by negligence or intentional misconduct.
 There are several liability theories in tort law that you might pursue after an accident or injury.

 Not all liability theories apply in all personal injury cases.
 The type of liability used in personal injury claims depends on the specific facts and circumstances of the case.